BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnLocusStream

   Implements the ``GtNodeStream`` interface.
 The only feature nodes delivered by this stream have type ``locus``, and the only direct children of these features are transcript features (of types mRNA, rRNA, or tRNA) present in the input stream.
 Any overlapping transcripts are children of the same locus feature.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusStream.h>`_.
+See the `AgnLocusStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusStream.h>`_.

 .. c:function:: GtNodeStream *agn_locus_stream_new(GtNodeStream *in_stream, GtLogger *logger)